learning-zone/javascript-basics/README.md

 console.log(flattenArray([1, [2, [3, [4]], 5]])); // [1, 2, 3, 4, 5]
 ```

+**Recursion vs Iteration**:

+* Recursion is more readable for **tree/graph traversal, nested structures, and divide-and-conquer** problems
+* Iteration is more performant for **simple loops** — use it when recursion depth could be large

 *Note: For deeply nested structures, iterative solutions with an explicit stack are preferred over recursion to avoid stack-overflow errors.*